-The DAR Library was founded in 1896 as a collection of genealogical and historical publications for the use of staff genealogists verifying application papers for the National Society Daughters of the American Revolution.
-Shortly after 1900 the growing collection was opened to the public and has remained so ever since.
-Non-members of the Daughters of the American Revolution, the Sons of the American Revolution, the Sons of the Revolution, or the Children of the American Revolution pay a small daily user fee to help maintain and to expand the Library's collections.
+The DAR Library was founded in 1896 as a collection of genealogical and historical publications for the use of staff genealogists.
+Shortly after 1900, the growing collection was opened to the public and has remained so ever since.

-The microform holdings of the Library’s Seimes Technology Center, numbering some 53,000 items, provide a major supplement to printed materials in the Library proper.
-The focus of the Center’s collection is on Revolutionary War records of the federal and state governments, census records, and major indexes of records from eastern states.
-The cataloging records for these materials also appear in this catalog.
+The microform holdings of the Library’s Seimes Technology Center, numbering over 53,000 items, provide a major supplement to printed materials in the Library proper.
+The focus of the Center’s collection is on Revolutionary War records of the federal and state governments and collections of land and court records from various states.

 Note: The DAR Library does not loan or sell any of the books listed in its catalog, nor will the Library make photocopy reproductions of entire books.
-The Library is strictly a reference facility.
-All researchers are welcome to visit.
-There is a daily user fee of $6.00 to use the library resources.
-Members of the DAR, C.A.R.
-(Children of the American Revolution), SAR (Sons of the American Revolution), and SR (Sons of the Revolution) are exempt from paying the user fee with proof of valid membership.
-Persons who cannot visit the Library may wish to contact the DAR Library Research Service at the above address for assistance.
+The Library resources are free to all visitors.
+Persons who cannot visit the Library may wish to contact the DAR Library Search and Copy Services for assistance.